-a process for review of the LRSMP to adapt to any changes in the receiving environment.
+a process for review of the LRSMP (and any subsequent re-certification in accordance with conditions 22 – 27 and 29 – 31) to adapt to any changes in the receiving environment.

 Ecological Management Plan

 The objective of the Ecological Management Plan (EcMP) is to detail the process for developing ecological offset and compensation sites and undertaking revegetation and enhancement planting for the Project to achieve no net loss of indigenous biodiversity, and ensure compliance with Conditions 134 – 138.